 Be respectful of people's time:

 - Agree on "team hours."
 Use the delay delivery inline suggestion to deliver email when most of the team is working.

 - Be intentional about who you invite to meetings.

 - Try to limit meeting overruns.

-- Consider starting a policy of no-meetings Wednesdays.
+- Consider starting a policy of no meetings on Fridays.